-- Various requests made by students will also need the advisor's approval, including: - Requests for an independent study course that is used to substitute for a regular course.
-(See the policy of Independent Study section for details). - Reclassification from conditional admission to regular admission. - Providing advising if a student is on an academic probation.
+- Requests for an independent study course that is used to substitute for a regular course.
+(See the policy of Independent Study section below for details). - Approval for the M.A.
+Plan B elective course. - Providing advising if a student is on academic probation.